Call us to schedule a time to talk with the attorneys in the office or over the phone.

 If you are charged with solicitation of prostitution or offering sexual favors in exchange for money, then the crime is often charged under Section 796.07(2)(f) or related statutes.
 After an arrest, contact an experienced criminal defense attorney.
 We represent clients charged with solicitation or offering prostitution throughout Polk County, FL.

-The attorneys at Sammis Law Firm are familiar with the sting operations using Backpage.com, a classified-ad website accused of being a hub for sexual exploitation and human trafficking.
+The attorneys at Sammis Law Firm are familiar with the sting operations that used Tampa Backpage.com, a classified-ad website accused of being a hub for sexual exploitation and human trafficking.
+Although Backpage was shut down, officers in Polk County are already targeting other online forums for future sting operations.

 Although these sting operations should be targeting people for more serious offenses such as traveling to meet a minor for sexual conduct, transmit material harmful to a minor, online enticement of children for sexual acts, child pornography, or child sex trafficking, the vast majority of the arrests are for misdemeanor offenses for solicitation or offering to commit prostitution.